TerreStar-1

 TerreStar-1 is an American communications satellite which was operated by TerreStar Corporation.
 It was constructed by Space Systems/Loral, based on the LS-1300S bus, and carries E/F band (IEEE S band) transponders which will be used to provide mobile communications to North America.
 The signals are transmitted by an 18 m reflector on the satellite.
 It had a launch mass of 6910 kg, making it the second most massive single satellite launched into a geosynchronous transfer orbit, and the second largest commercial communications satellite ever built.
 Its record as the most massive communication satellite was surpassed by Telstar 19V launched on Falcon 9 on July 21, 2018, with a mass of 7076 kg.

 TerreStar was launched at 17:52 GMT on July 1, 2009, during a two-hour launch window that opened at 16:13.
 The launch occurred towards the end of the window due to bad weather in the first hour, followed by two aborted countdowns for launch attempts scheduled at 17:12 and 17:34.
 The launch was conducted by Arianespace, and used an Ariane 5ECA carrier rocket, flying from ELA-3 at the Guiana Space Centre.
 After launch, the satellite separated from the carrier rocket into a geosynchronous transfer orbit.
 It will subsequently raise itself into geostationary orbit by means of its onboard propulsion system.
 It will be positioned at 111° West longitude, and is expected to operate for 15 years.
-A second satellite, TerreStar-2 (now EchoStar XXI), is currently under construction and will be used as a ground spare per the Federal Communications Commission guidelines.
+A second satellite, TerreStar-2 (now EchoStar XXI), was launched on 2017, positioned at 10E, and owned by Echostar.

 Following TerreStar's filing for Chapter 11 bankruptcy, a movement had been formed by the NGO A Human Right to purchase TerreStar-1 and to use it to provide free basic Internet access to developing countries.
 The team was looking for US$150,000 in donations to put the first phase of their plan into action.
 However, after successfully bidding $1.375 billion for the acquisition of the TerreStar-1 satellite in a bankruptcy-court auction Dish Network on August 22, 2011 asked the Federal Communications Commission to let the company use the wireless spectrum of TerreStar to offer its own wireless broadband service.

+Despite its successful launch and groundbreaking achievements, TerreStar Corporation faced challenges and filed for Chapter 11 bankruptcy.
+In response, a movement led by the NGO A Human Right emerged, seeking to acquire TerreStar-1 and use it to provide free basic Internet access to developing countries.
+Their ambitious plan aimed to bridge the digital divide and connect underserved communities worldwide.

+However, Dish Network outbid others in the bankruptcy-court auction, acquiring TerreStar-1 for $1.375 billion.
+With this acquisition, Dish Network sought to utilize the satellite's wireless spectrum to offer its own wireless broadband service.